frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 ## Part III: QGIS mapping

-pull in GeoTIFF
+(pull in GeoTIFF
-Babble about tracing/editing, but don't actively do it... load file with one or two polygons for lithologies changing symbols
+Babble about tracing/editing, but don't actively do it... provide file with one or two polygons for lithologies draw one field data point change symbols: add lithology swatch, change to svg strike/dip symbol)

 For those of you new to QGIS, there is a strong developer community surrounding this open source software and great plugins are continually being created and improved.
 If you don't already have QGIS on your computer, you can download it at [qgis.org](https://www.qgis.org/en/site/)